Kevincoooool/esp32s3_openmv_lvgl/submodule/micropython/docs/library/sys.rst

    A mutable list of directories to search for imported modules.

-   .. admonition:: Difference to CPython
-      :class: attention

-      On MicroPython, an entry with the value ``".frozen"`` will indicate that import should search :term:`frozen modules <frozen module>` at that point in the search.
-      If no frozen module is found then search will *not* look for a directory called ``.frozen``, instead it will continue with the next entry in ``sys.path``.

 .. data:: platform

    The platform that MicroPython is running on.
 For OS/RTOS ports, this is